-- Manages the department budget and all department funds; - Assists chair in preparing curriculum, course packets, flyers, and teaching schedules; - Supports department faculty job search activities; at conclusion of search facilitates submission of form b (the "green form"), arranges for phone, computer, and keys. - Maintains files and supports the activities of the departmental R&P committee;
+- Manages the department budget and all department funds; - Assists chair in preparing curriculum, course packets, flyers, and teaching schedules; - Supports department faculty job search activities; at conclusion of search facilitates submission of Form B (the "green form"), arranges for phone, computer, and keys. - Maintains files and supports the activities of the departmental R&P committee; - Coordinates the organization of department meetings, events (including travel for presenters), and communications with other offices and external stakeholders; - Ensures that the department website is current; - Supports preparations for department external reviews; - Responds to requests from other administrative offices, including those related to building renovation; submits facilities work orders for building repairs; - Hires and supervises student assistants.
+Also handles the posting of student jobs in Handshake, the hiring of student assistants in Workday, and approving student hours in workday.
+(Photocopying, mail delivery, library runs, as well as some website and social media updating, newsletter preparation, bulletin boards, and event publicity are normally tasks that can be delegated to student assistants.)

-- Coordinates the organization of department meetings, events (including travel for presenters), and communications with other offices and external stakeholders; - Ensures that the department website is current; - Supports preparations for department external reviews; - Responds to requests from other administrative offices, including those related to building renovation; submits facilities work orders for building repairs; - Supervises student assistants (photocopying, mail delivery, library runs, as well as some website and social media updating, newsletter preparation, bulletin boards, and event publicity are normally tasks that can be delegated to student assistants); - Maintains office supplies; - Assists faculty members with distributing materials for final exams as part of the regular college-organized exam process; - Handles paper work for international visitors and language assistants (if relevant); communicates with Wellesley Office of International Studies regarding orientation, contracts, and visas; - Serves as contact person with the Registrar's Office and the Controller's Office for student prizes; - Maintains department calendar, records for majors and minors, thesis students and independent studies, and other departmental information (e.g., faculty office hours).
+- Maintains office supplies; - Assists faculty members with distributing materials for final exams as part of the regular college-organized exam process; - Handles paperwork for international visitors and language assistants (if relevant); communicates with Wellesley's Slater International Center regarding visas and orientation, and with Provost's office for contracts; - Serves as contact person with the Registrar's Office and the Controller's Office for student prizes; - Maintains department calendar, records for majors and minors, thesis students and independent studies, and other departmental information (e.g., faculty office hours).